danielvaughn/danielvaughn/README.md

 Most of my work is either closed source or behind paywalls, but here is where I tinker on side projects in my spare time.

 As a former artist, I'm passionate about bridging the gap between designers and developers.
-To that end, I spend my nights and weekends on the two following projects:
+To that end, I spend my nights and weekends on a project called Matry.
+It's shaping up to be a suite of tools built around two projects:

-1. The first is called [Matry](https://github.com/matry).
-It's a programming language built specifically for UI designers.
+1. A [programming language](https://github.com/matry/tree-sitter-matry) built specifically for UI designers.
 In the same way that Terraform codified infrastructure with IaC, Matry's goal is to do the same with design decisions at scale.
-The language itself is defined as a tree-sitter grammar - [repo here](https://github.com/matry/tree-sitter-matry).
+The language itself is defined as a tree-sitter grammar.

-2. The second project is tentatively called [Stride](https://github.com/danielvaughn/stride-editor), and it's a keyboard-driven tool for designing in the browser.
+2. A [keyboard-driven tool](https://github.com/matry/editor) for designing in the browser.
-It builds on many of the concepts I developed while I've worked on Matry.
 A cheeky way to think of it is "vim but for UI designers".

 Feel free to reach out if you're interested in getting involved in either of these projects.